 ABSTRACT.
-In the radiative Vlasov-Maxwell equations, the Lorentz force is modified by the addition of radiation reaction forces.
-The radiation forces produce damping of particle energy but the forces are no longer divergence-free in momentum space, which has an effect of concentration to zero momentum.
-We prove unconditional global regularity of solutions for a class of radiative Vlasov-Maxwell equations with large initial data.
+The Radiative Vlasov-Maxwell equations model the radiative kinetics of collisionless relativistic plasma.
+In them the Lorentz force is modified by the addition of radiation reaction forces.
+The radiation forces produce damping of particle energy but these forces are not divergence-free in momentum space, which has an effect of concentration near zero momentum.
+We prove unconditional global regularity of solutions for a class of Radiative Vlasov-Maxwell equations with large initial data.